roshan-lal-dia/tech-travelers-journal/README.md

 * Don't see any purpose or know what to do
 * Prepare for Ip Exam
 * resolution came as expected, from first year boy
 * Next all academic queries straight to principal
+* Changes will happen

  ## Tech Sattire (Smile in Pain Edition🥲)
 - I thought Android Application JAVA code is worse, then I saw JAVA servlet code